samantha-usman/LESSPayne/README.md

 This version is modified from the 2017 February version of MOOG from Chris Sneden's website.
 It includes Jennifer Sobeck's scattering routines (turned on and off with the flag `scat`, which is not true in the default MOOG 2017) and the fixes to the Barklem damping that were implemented in the 2014 MOOG refactoring.
 There is now a 2019 November version of MOOG, but it did not add anything different unless you use the HF molecule or work on combined spectra of globular clusters.
 It did also start forcing MOOG to read everything as loggf from linelists, rather than logging things if all the loggfs were positive.
 But in SMHR we add a fake line whenever this is detected, so it does impact anything here.

+Note for M1+ macs: the default shell is now `zsh`, so if you did not change the default shell on a new computer, check to make sure you edited `.zshrc` instead of the usual `.bashrc`

 Usage
 -----
 ```